Prelf1992/LLM-Orchestration-Framework/README.md

 * Commit 62: Test: Fix bug in algorithm to align with standards. at 2025-01-08 10:38:28
 * Commit 63: Test: Refactor code in workflow for better readability. at 2025-01-08 10:45:57
 * Commit 64: Chore: Improve styling of module for better readability. at 2025-01-09 10:27:27
+* Commit 65: Refactor: Update documentation for algorithm for better readability. at 2025-01-09 17:49:00